Peter J Wilcoxen > ECN 410 Environmental and Resource Economics

 Prerequisites

 Before enrolling in this course you should have taken Economics 301 or 311.
-There is no specific math prerequisite but please be aware that the course will use math extensively: all exercises and exam questions will involve algebra, spreadsheets, or both.
+There is no specific math prerequisite but please be aware that the course will use math extensively: all exercises and exam questions will involve algebra and geometry and some exercises will require the use of a spreadsheet.

 Textbook